sxross/MotionModel/README.md

     Task.serialize_to_file('tasks.dat')
   end
   ```
+  After the first serialize or deserialize, your model will remember the file
+  name so you can call these methods without the filename argument.

-  Note that the this serialization of any arbitrarily complex set of relations
+  Implementation note: that the this serialization of any arbitrarily complex set of relations
   is automatically handled by `NSCoder` provided you conform to the coding
-  protocol.
+  protocol (which MotionModel does).
 When you declare your columns, `MotionModel` understands how to
-  serialize your data so you need take no further action.
+  serialize your data so you need take no specific action.

   **Warning**: As of this release, persistence will serialize only one
   model at a time and not your entire data store.
-This will be fixed next.

-  * Relations now are usable, although not complete fleshed out:
+  * Relations

   ```ruby
   class Task